nuxtlabs/vue-telescope-analyzer/README.md

 CLI to analyze a website and detect Vue and its ecosystem ✨

+This module is used by [vuetelemetry.com](https://vuetelemetry.com) to detect Vue and its ecosystem on a website.

 You can help the community by using the [browser extension](https://github.com/nuxt-company/vue-telemetry-extensions) 💚

 ## Installation